sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 <!-- Part of our weekly rituals included meetings where people would bring new ideas or contributions and Designers and Developers gave their feedbacks.
 Since it was a highly collaborative work it was important to have such a free space where people could bring their ideas, but at the same time it wasn't like if anyone could do anything. -->

 I contributed closely with the design and even the development of several of Styleguide components.
 Here are some further details about my favorite ones: the **Table**, the **Filters** and the **Conditions Builder**.
-All of them had contributions of other team members as well, but I consider I played an important part on them.
+All of them had contributions of other team members, but I consider I played a major role on them.

 ## Table